Reading time: About 5 minutes

 (This is what John Cheever wrote in his celebrated story “The Country Husband”)

-Avoid the passive voice: Passive voice relates to the way a sentence is structured.
-It’s not a tense; it’s a style in which the “actor” of the verb is hidden.
-My favourite example of the passive is the sentence “Mistakes were made.”
+3-Avoid the passive voice: Passive voice relates to the way you structure your sentences.
+It’s not a tense; it’s a style in which you hide the “actor” of the verb of the sentence.
+My favourite example of the passive voice is the sentence “Mistakes were made.”
 Who made those mistakes?
 We don’t know!

-Here are three examples of sentences in the passive:
+Here are three examples of sentences in the passive voice:

-And here they are again, as active.
+And here they are again, in the active voice.
 Aren’t they more pleasant to read this way?

 When Madison ran to the store, she saw a friend.